rapidsai/deployment/source/platforms/kubernetes.md

 $ kubectl port-forward service/rapids-notebook 8888
 ```

-Then you can open port `8888` in your browser to access Jupyter and use RAPIDS.
+Then you can open port `8888` in your browser to access Jupyter and use NVIDIA CUDA-X libraries for data science.

 ```{figure} /images/kubernetes-jupyter.png
 ---